 Maria Chambers, IACCP®, is chief compliance officer and vice president of Klingenstein Fields Advisors.
 Chambers began her career in the Corporate Legal Department at Cravath, Swaine & Moore where she supported the Corporate Finance, Mergers and Acquisitions and International Groups.
 She then joined Morgan Stanley Investment Management Inc., where her responsibilities included overseeing the compliance program for the firm’s ultra-high-net-worth custom separately managed account and wrap account platforms.
 Most recently, she was a vice president and senior compliance officer at Guggenheim Partners Investment Management Inc. She graduated cum laude from Fordham University with a B.A. in Economics, a minor in Philosophy, and a certificate in Business Administration.

-Charu A. Chandrasekhar is a litigation counsel in the New York office of Debevoise & Plimpton and a member of the firm’s White Collar & Regulatory Defense Group.
-Her practice focuses on securities enforcement and government investigations, including cybersecurity issues and internal investigations.
+Charu A. Chandrasekhar is a litigation counsel based in Debevoise and Plimpton LLP’s New York office and a member of the firm’s White Collar & Regulatory Defense and Data Strategy & Security Groups.
+Her practice focuses on securities enforcement and government investigations and cybersecurity regulatory counseling and defense.
 Prior to joining the firm, Chandrasekhar served as an assistant regional director in the SEC’s Division of Enforcement and as the founding chief of the Division’s Retail Strategy Task Force.
 She also served as a senior advisor and senior counsel in the Division of Enforcement’s Market Abuse Unit.

 James Creel is an associate general counsel in The Vanguard Group, Inc.’s Office of General Counsel, where he leads the Advice Legal Team providing counsel to Vanguard’s proprietary advice services offered to retail clients and to retirement plan participants.
 Creel joined Vanguard in 2008 and has supported its Personal Investor, Financial Advisor Services, and International divisions.
 Prior to joining Vanguard, he was an attorney at Janney Montgomery Scott, LLC, a broker-dealer headquartered in Philadelphia, PA, and an associate in the litigation practice of Saul Ewing LLP.
 He received his undergraduate degree from Saint Joseph’s University and his law degree from Temple University Beasley School of Law.